lex-node/Token-Safe-Harbor/Rule 195.md

  <ol>

   #### **(1)** Open Network.
-  An Open Network is a peer-to-peer network of free open-source software clients (which may include scripts or "smart contracts" deployed on another Open Network and having the functional role of clients) capable of validating and recording transactions of one or more tokens in accordance with consensus rules.
+  An Open Network is a peer-to-peer network of free open-source software clients (which may include scripts or "smart contracts" deployed on another Open Network and having the functional role of clients) which send, receive, validate and record data states on a distributed ledger in accordance with a protocol that is enforceable and verifiable by operation of the software clients.

   #### **(2)** Open Network Token.
-  An Open Network Token is the primary digital unit of account on an Open Network, transactions in which are recorded on a distributed ledger maintained by the Open Network or utilized by the Open Network and maintained by another Open Network.
+  An Open Network Token is the primary digital unit of account on an Open Network.

   #### **(3)** Initial Development Team.
   The Initial Development Team consists of the issuer (as defined in section 2(a)(4) of the Act) of the investment contract, share or other security associated with or represented by an Open Network Token, as well as each affiliate of the issuer, each person who is directly or indirectly the beneficial owner of more than 10 percent of any class of any equity security of the issuer or any affiliate of the issuer, and each director, officer or manager of the issuer or any affiliate of the issuer.